 "My gran uses old jars to make jam," said Ellie Braithwaite.
 "We use recycled toilet paper," called out Tubby Thomas.
 Everyone started laughing and Tubby began to cry, but he cheered up when Miss said recycled toilet paper was a good example of conservation.

 One by one, the whole class gave their examples of conservation.
 Sasha Marks' mum carries shopping home in old shopping bags.
 Charlie Abbott's dad catches a bus to work.
 Peter Acton's mum rides a bike.
-Jenny Morris said her mum used green dish washing liquid.
+Jenny Morris said her mum used green dishwashing liquid.

 Everyone had an example of conservation … except for me!
 Mum throws everything in the bin, food scraps, cans, jars, everything.
 Dad drives a smoky old truck to work.
-And our dish washing liquid is pink!
+And our dishwashing liquid is pink!

-Bridgette Preston was looking at me, smiling.
+Bridgette Preston was looking at me, smirking.
 I knew Miss was about to end the lesson.
 How could I face anyone at lunchtime if I couldn't give an example of how my family does conservation?
 I saw Miss look up at the clock and suddenly I thought of something.

 "Excuse me, Miss, my dad yells at me if I leave the light on in the bathroom," I called out.
 Everyone laughed.
 My face grew hot.